Meet Our Team

 Dr. Erika Hartle’s career in veterinary medicine began in 1998 when she and Dr. Martin worked together as kennel assistants in a veterinary clinic.
 A close friendship formed and she is so happy to be working alongside Dr. Martin once again!

 Dr. Hartle received her Doctorate of Veterinary Medicine from Colorado State University in 2005.
 She worked in busy clinical settings and with shelter/rescue organizations for 10 years before transitioning into education in 2015.
 As a professor with Pima Community College’s Veterinary Technology Program and the University of Arizona’s School of Animal and Comparative Biomedical Sciences, Dr. Hartle devoted seven years to teaching future generations of veterinary nurses, veterinarians, and animal scientists.
 Dr. Hartle completed advanced training in 2022 and is certified in veterinary acupuncture.
-She looks forward to providing compassionate care for your family.
+She joined Desert Paws in 2022 and looks forward to providing compassionate care for your family.

 Dr. Hartle’s family includes two rambunctious sons and a mixture of cats and dogs.
 She enjoys adventures outdoors with her sons, swimming, traveling, and spending time with friends and family.